MJoergen/x16-nexys4ddr/log.md

 I've added RAM banking, but only for 128 kB so far.
 I've added VSYNC interrupt from the VERA, which the KERNAL uses as a 60 Hz timer.

+## 2019-11-7
+I've agreed with PeriFractic to make the repository private, because there is a copyright infringement.
+In the interest of remaining good friends, it seemed best to make the repository private.

+I found a work-around for the Vivado bug that mixed rising and falling edge clocks on the BRAMs.
+The solution is to use rising\_edge everywhere, but to invert the clock inputs to the specific blocks, i.e. RAM, ROM, VIA, and VERA.

+I found a solution for the very slow build times (more than two hours, when the ROM is 128 kB).
+The solution involves quite a bit of tcl magic, but it appears to work now.
+It remains to be seen, how stable this solution is.

+On the other hand, the current version of the project doesn't work, so I've introduced a bug somewhere.